Dal is a staple in Indian households. This recipe for vegan indian dal is certain to be a hit with you and your family!

 Don’t Be Afraid to Experiment

 Because we love to cook, we started to experiment with making Indian food at home and realized that once you have the commonly used spices on hand, the recipes are often really quite simple.
 The basic ingredients are usually legumes, vegetables, rice and/or potatoes, standard pantry fare, and can be substituted with a good degree of flexibility.
-Also, making it at home also allows you to create amazing and healthy dishes using less fat.
-Plus there are some excellent resources like Vegan Richa’s Indian Kitchen that can really get you started.
+Also, making it at home allows you to create amazing and healthy dishes using less fat.
+Plus there are some excellent resources like Vegan Richa’s Indian Kitchen that can get you started.

 I encourage you to try and find good quality spices.
-We have a nice, nearby, coop as well as a health food store, that both sell herbs and spices in bulk.
-Also Greg recently found a fabulous Indian market in a nearby town which makes finding those special ingredients much easier.
+We have a nice, nearby, coop as well as a health food store, that both sells herbs and spices in bulk.
+Also, Greg recently found a fabulous Indian market in a nearby town which makes finding those special ingredients much easier.
 I find these shopping experiences to be the most fun and I love supporting local and small businesses.
-That being said, if you totally strike out in your area, you can often get them on-line.
+That being said, if you completely strike out in your area, you can often get them online.

 Making the Vegan Indian Dal with Spinach

-This dal recipe I initially modified to be vegan.
-As my confidence in cooking Indian food grew, I changed it further to make the dish, in my opinion, tastier and creamier.
-I love this dish.
+Initially, I reworked the original dal recipe simply to be vegan.
+But, as my confidence in cooking Indian food grew, I changed it further to make the dish, in my opinion, tastier and creamier.
+Honestly, I love this dish.
 It is inexpensive, beautiful on a plate, and the smells in my house when I am making it make everyone happy to be home for dinner.
 I serve it on rice and always figure on at least one to one and a half cups per person.
 It is the sort of dish that encourages second helpings!